Legal Assistance Helps Patients Focus on Medical Care

 It's not unusual for patients to avoid or cancel medical care for serious illnesses due to legal concerns, lack of medical insurance or disability.

 Kerry Rodabaugh, MD, gynecologic oncologist, used to see it happen frequently.
-She has been seeing fewer of those cases, however, due to a medical legal partnership The Nebraska Medical Center has developed with Legal Aid of Nebraska and Iowa Legal Aid.
-This service provides free legal services to patients at The Nebraska Medical Center so they can focus on their medical care and getting well rather than their legal issues.
+She has been seeing fewer of those cases, however, due to a medical legal partnership Nebraska Medicine has developed with Legal Aid of Nebraska and Iowa Legal Aid.
+This service provides free legal services to patients at Nebraska Medicine so they can focus on their medical care and getting well rather than their legal issues.

 Kerry Rodabaugh, MD

 The service is currently being provided to oncology, solid organ transplants and perinatal patients.
-Dr. Rodabaugh says the hospital hopes to expand the service in the near future to cover all patients in The Nebraska Medical Center system.
+Dr. Rodabaugh says the hospital hopes to expand the service in the near future to cover all patients in Nebraska Medicine system.

 "Our attorneys can help patients and their families with advanced directives, wills, estates, getting health insurance, disability or any other type of legal issue that might be interfering with a patient's ability to get treatment for their illness," says Dr. Rodabaugh.